UCDS/health4all_v3/app_document.md

 # District, State and Country mapping for Pateints
-    DB: add field summary_header in table visit_name In Print Summary:
+    DB: add field summary_header (tiny int, 0 by default, 1 for active or use status) in table visit_name In Print Summary:

-    IF patient_visit.visit_name_id is not equal to 0 or NULL, then replace header "Consultation Summary" and Label "Consultation Date" with "visit_name.visit_name" WHERE patient_visit.visit_name_id=visit_name.visit_name_id
+    IF patient_visit.visit_name_id is not equal to 0 or NULL AND visit_name.summary_header=1 then replace header "Consultation Summary" and Label "Consultation Date" with "visit_name.visit_name" WHERE patient_visit.visit_name_id=visit_name.visit_name_id